|Top of Page||Part List Download||Beginning the Swap|

 Since I'm still using the stock steering rack I need to hook it up to the ls2 power steering pump.
 To start with the power steering reservoir is too high.
 The hood will hit the cap and it won't close.
 So I had to modify the mounting bracket to lower the reservoir.
 The problem with doing this is that the return line on the reservoir will run straight into the ps pump feed line.
 I was able to heat up the nipple on the reservoir and bend it out of the way.
 The feed line I made myself with some AN fittings and line from SummitRacing.com.
 I had to use some AN fittings on the rack itself as well.
 All part #'s should be in the build spreadsheet.

 Edit: Since driving my Rx7 I'm actually changing my steering up.
 For starters I had to start running a power steering cooler.
 In stop and go traffic it would heat up.
 I went with a universal one they sell at Advance Auto Parts for $20.
 It seems to work well.
 Also while the LS2 pump is the right pressure the flow seems to be too much.
 At higher rpms the steering is really easy to turn.
 It feels like you're on ice.
-Turn One Solutions is sending me a revised pump to try that will have the right pressure and 1.3gpm flow that the Rx7 steering rack likes to see.
-I'll report back on how I like it, but it won't be until the summer of 2017.
+I bought a Turn One GTO pump that they revise to have the right pressure and 1.3gpm flow that the Rx7 steering rack likes to see.
+It made a huge difference and the steering wheel feels much safer now.

 For a radiator I went with the Samberg radiator kit.
 It is pretty slick.
 It bolts to the car using factory mounting points.
 It comes with SAL fans, hoses, an intake filter, and a remote reservoir that bolts right to an ls block.
 It also has mounting points to run an A/C compressor.
 I painted the bottom half of the shroud black so that you wouldn't see shiny aluminum behind the bumper opening.
 You also need to buy/route 2 coolant hoses from the motor to the firewall.
 These run coolant through the heater core.
 Fortunately there are some 90 degree hoses that auto parts stores carry that work perfectly for this.